 It’s the opposite of feeling depressed or sad.

 Being happy is something that people will generally consider good while being sad is not so great.

 But there are degrees of happiness and different people feel it in different ways.

 A perfect example of this comes from the sitcom Everybody Loves Raymond.

 The parents of Raymond were constantly fighting.
 Everyone believed they hated each other.
-But in one particular episode it was revealed that their behavior towards each other is how they are happy.
+But in one particular episode, it was revealed that their behaviour towards each other is how they are happy.
 The back and forth digs that they give each other is actually affection in their eyes.